-4.2 Identification of structural weaknesses of the model
+4.3 Identification of structural weaknesses of the model

 As noted before, results of an analysis following the GLUE methodology are always conditional on the model input data, the parameter sets, the observations and the choice of likelihood measure (Beven and Freer, 2001).
 Therefore, it is difficult to determine whether the observed errors are the result of structural weaknesses of the model or errors in the input data or the observations.
 Nevertheless, Mitchell et al. (2009) demonstrated how to use a GLUE study to detect problems in model structure.
-Our analysis also revealed indications to structural weaknesses, such as in the soil respiration calculations of the model, which will be discussed in the following.
+They extended their study based on the results of the GLUE analysis on annual NEE to further explore the reasons for model failure, for example by analyzing the feedbacks of problems within the simulation of soil hydrology and total ecosystem respiration on annual NEE.
+Our analysis also revealed indications of structural weaknesses, such as the difficulties of ACASA in simultaneously reproducing the NEE and the energy fluxes well as has been discussed before.
+Furthermore, weaknesses in the soil respiration calculations of the model and in the representation of the latent heat flux for warm and dry periods were observed.

 For the NEE, the basal respiration rates for the soil and the leaves as well as the lai are the most influential parameters for both IOPs.
 On the one hand, this could suggest respiration as the most important process for the CO2 exchange within the ACASA model, but on the other hand could also be caused by an inappropriate choice of parameter ranges, as the results are conditional on all the subjective choices concerning likelihood measures, rejection criteria and parameter ranges.
-The equations governing the soil respiration calculations were introduced in Chap.
+The equations governing the soil respiration calculations were introduced in Sect.
 2.3, with the basal soil respiration rates r0r and r0m being defined per root area and per microbial surface area, respectively.
 The sum of the root and microbial surface areas are, in turn, assumed to be equal to the lai value.
 Thus, the effective basal respiration rate for the soil strongly depends on the lai, and an interaction of these two parameters is expected.
 The scatter plot of the parameters basal respiration rate of the roots, r0r, versus the leaf area index, lai, for coefficients of efficiency for the NEE larger than 0.6 confirms this assumption (Fig. 9).
-The effective basal respiration rate for the roots (r0r · lai) for most model runs was between 0.2 and 2 $\mu$ mol m-2 s-1, which encompasses values measured for spruce sites (0.65 to 1.16 $\mu$ mol m-2 s-1, references see Table 2).
+The effective basal respiration rate for the roots ( $r0r \times lai$ ) for most model runs was between 0.2 and $2 \mu mol m^{-2} s^{-1}$ , which encompasses values measured for spruce sites (0.65 to $1.16 \,\mu\text{mol}\,\text{m}^{-2}\,\text{s}^{-1}$ , references see Table 2).
 Figure 9 also illustrates that the parameter ranges as chosen result in a very large possible range for the effective basal respiration rate, which leads to very large and inappropriate root respiration for combinations of large r0r and large lai, dominating the NEE and leading to low model performances.
+This problem was also reflected in the very large uncertainty bounds of modeled NEE compared to measured values.